 Students entering the cafeteria must be dressed according to general campus guidelines or better.
-Flip flops, hats, lounge wear, and pajamas are not to be worn in the cafeteria.
+Hats, lounge wear, and pajamas are not to be worn in the cafeteria.
 Cell phones are not to be used or seen in the cafeteria.
 Church attire is to be worn for Sabbath lunch.

-Cafeteria workers will follow additional guidelines as required by health code such as head coverings, gloves, etc.
+Cafeteria students will follow additional guidelines as required by health code such as head coverings, gloves, close toe and heel shoes, etc.